In Swedish: Småtrollen och den stora översvämningen, 1945

 Tove Jansson wrote the first Moomin book during the Winter War.
 Tove Jansson felt that all the lovely colours had died during the war and she needed to write something that ends up happily.
-Her friends suggested her to write a storybook and during 1939-1940 she wrote the first version of her first Moomin book The Moomins and the Great Flood.
-Tove chose her cartoon-signature of the Swedish satirical journal, Garm, to be the main character of her story.
+Her friends suggested she write a storybook and during 1939-1940 she wrote the first version of her first Moomin book The Moomins and the Great Flood.
+Tove chose her cartoon signature of the Swedish satirical journal, Garm, to be the main character of her story.

-Danger, threats as well as fears are present in the first book, like they were present on people’s life while the book was written.
-Loss and sorrow but also the hope of the better future were the realities of war.
-The Moomins and the Great Flood is a story about catastrophe but also about the formation of family.
+Danger, threats as well as fears are present in the first book like they were present in people’s lives while the book was written.
+Loss and sorrow but also the hope of a better future were the realities of war.
+The Moomins and the Great Flood is a story about catastrophe but also about the formation of a family.

-As late as in 1944, during the Continuation War and Second World War, Tove delivered the book for the publisher Söderström & Co and the book was published in 1945, right after peace was declared.
+As late as 1944, during the Continuation War and Second World War, Tove delivered the book to the publisher Söderström & Co, and the book was published in 1945, right after peace was declared.
 In Swedish, the book was named Småtrollen och den stora översvämningen.
-Småtrollen means same as ‘little trolls’ and it was chosen instead of Mumin (Moomin) because the publisher thought Moomin is too imaginative and would drive all the readers away.
+Småtrollen means the same as ‘little trolls’ and it was chosen instead of Mumin (Moomin) because the publisher thought Moomin is too imaginative and would drive all the readers away.